strapi/documentation/docusaurus/docs/user-docs/content-manager/reviewing-content.md

 ## Change review stage

-As content is created and revised among your team, you can change the review stage of the content to any stage defined in the review workflow (see [Managing review workflows](/user-docs/settings/review-workflows)).
+As content is created and revised among your team, you can change the review stage of the content to any stage defined in the review workflows (see [Managing review workflows](/user-docs/settings/review-workflows)).

 To change the review stage of your content:

 1. Access the edit view of your content-type.
 2. In the Information box, click on the *Review stage* drop-down list.
-3. Choose the new review stage of your content-type.
+3. Choose the new review stage of your entry.

 ![Review Stage dropdown](/img/assets/content-manager/review-stage-dropdown.png)